-In 1939, after more than a hundred years of peace, Norway did not possess a large standing army and her government considered that effective national defence against a major power was impossible.
+In 1939, after more than a hundred years of peace, Norway did not possess a large standing army and her government considered that effective national defense against a major power was impossible.

-When the Germans invaded on 8 April, the Norwegian Army was only partially mobilised and in the process of training new recruits.
-But despite these disadvantages, Norway put up a stubborn fight and it was two months before the country was completely overrun and the British, French and Polish contingents evicted.
+When the Germans invaded on 8 April, the Norwegian Army was only partially mobilized and in the process of training new recruits.
+But despite these disadvantages, Norway put up a stubborn fight, and it was two months before the country was completely overrun and the British, French and Polish contingents evicted.
 The government finally capitulated on 9 June 1940.

 Despite bitter fighting casualties had been light; the Norwegians lost just 1,335 killed and wounded.
 Small contingents of Norwegians managed to escape to England, while others crossed into Sweden.

-King Haakon VII was Commander-in-Chief of a basically territorial army, which when fully mobilised, was to have had a strength of about 100,000 men.
-A small cadre of regular officers and NCOs was responsible for running the Army and for the training of conscripts.
+King Haakon VII was Commander-in-Chief of a basically territorial army, which when fully mobilized, was to have had a strength of about 100,000 men.
+A small cadre of regular officers and NCO’s was responsible for running the Army and for the training of conscripts.

 The country was divided into six Military Districts or Commands with their headquarters in Halden, Oslo, Kristiansand, Bergen, Trondheim and Harstad.
 Each Command was initially expected to field a brigade, later to be expanded to a division and garrison and ancillary troops.

 An infantry division comprised a staff, two or three infantry regiments, and either a field artillery regiment, or a mountain artillery battalion.

 The 2nd Infantry Division in Oslo included the Royal Guard and a cavalry regiment.
 The 5th and 6th infantry divisions had, in addition, a pioneer and flying battalion.

 An infantry regiment had a strength of 3,750 men armed with Krag-Joergensen M1894 rifles.
 Some regiments had a bicycle company for reconnaissance duties, which in winter became a ski troop.